 Current Volunteer Opportunities

-Autumn 2013: Volunteers Are Needed To Help Maintain Trails
+Winter & Spring 2014: Volunteers Are Needed To Help Maintain Trails

-Trail Work Days are the time to give back.
+Trail Work Days are the great time to give back.
 If you’ve noticed that the trails you are hiking in Panthertown Valley are worn deep from the tread of too many boots, you can do something about it.
 Volunteer at one of our monthly Trail Work Days to help maintain and improve our most precious trails.
 You won’t be alone.
-In 2012, more than 1,000 volunteer hours were recorded maintaining the trails, bridges, and staircases in Panthertown Valley, installing and maintaining trail markers, removing trash and invasive species of plants, and planting trees.
+In 2013, more than 1,000 volunteer hours were recorded maintaining the trails, bridges, and staircases in Panthertown Valley, installing and maintaining trail markers, removing trash and invasive species of plants, and planting trees.

 The trails in Panthertown are always in need of some maintenance.
 So grab your work gloves, lace up your hiking boots and join us at a Friends of Panthertown Trail Work Day.